 ACH is about a third of the cost of a paper check (not including labor) and a fraction of the cost of credit cards — especially on high-ticket items.

-Now imagine how much that would add up over a month, a year, even five years of transactions.
+Now imagine how much that would add up over a month, a year, or even five years of transactions.

 EFT payments are generally cheaper — without the need for paper statements and direct human contact, you save labor, fees, and materials.
 Paper checks get lost and mailing letters is slow, making EFTs an obvious (and sometimes required) choice for businesses.